tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 5. The domain name owner shall be the filing applicant or the legal representative.
 6. The in-charge person’s mobile phone number location shall be Shanghai.

-## Filing requirements of Anhui Communications Administration Bureau
+## Filing Requirements of Anhui Communications Administration Bureau
 Individual:
 1. The domain name owner must be the filing applicant.
 Enterprise and Public Institution:
 1. The domain name owner shall be the filing applicant or the legal representative.

-## Filing requirements of Jiangsu Communications Administration Bureau
+## Filing Requirements of Jiangsu Communications Administration Bureau
 Individual:
 1. If the address indicated in the certificate is not within Jiangsu, residence permit or temporary residence permit in Jiangsu shall be provided.
 2. No filing is acceptable if the in-charge person is under 16 years old.
 For the in-charge person within the age of 16 to 18 years old, employment certificate shall be provided.